Two-type branching processes with immigration, and the structured coalescents: Introduction

 Observe that the solution to the second equation is given by

-Now, as only type $\textbf{x}$ individuals produce seeds it is reasonable to asume that the frequency of $\textbf{x}$-type seeds at time zero is one i.e. $r^2_0=1$.
+Now, as only type $\textbf{x}$ individuals produce seeds it is reasonable to asume that the frequency of $\textbf{x}$-type seeds at time zero is unity i.e. $r^2_0=1$.
 Note that this implies that

 So if $r_0^2=1$, by substituting \eqref{r_t_1} in \eqref{toymodel} we obtain

 which has a solution given by